hieifyd/portfolio/FinalProject2.md

 a. the target audience you hope to reach with your story

 b. your approach to identifying representative individuals to interview

+Vehicle owners: two people who have cars

+Non-related audience: one person who does not possess a car

 c. your interview script